 There are several important differences between accommodation in the private sector and living in student residences:

 - Most rooms are in houses which share bathroom facilities, although you will find some en suite options.

 - Utilities are not usually included in the rent, and residents are responsible for dealing with utility providers.
 Some bed-sits and rooms with resident landlords come inclusive of utilities.

 - You will have a different type of contract, a tenancy agreement.
 The minimum length of the tenancy agreement will be 6 months but 10, 11 or 12 month agreements are most common for student accommodation.
-When you sign a contract, there will probably be some initial costs such as agency fees (unless you use Home Run) and you will likely have to pay a deposit or provide a guarantor.
+When you sign a contract you will likely have to pay a deposit or provide a guarantor.

 uea(su) run a housing service called Home Run who produce a free House Hunting Guide and hold up-to-date listings of available accommodation throughout the year.
 They also host Housing Socials to help students meet prospective housemates.